soapdog/firefoxos-quick-guide/firstapp.md

 ### model.js

 We're going to use [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB) to store our notes.
-Since we asked the *storage* permission on the app manifest we can store as many notes as we want (a.k.a. until de device runs out of memory and screams for mercy).
+Since we asked the *storage* permission on the app manifest we can store as many notes as we want - however, we should not abuse this!
+Firefox OS devices generally have very limited storage space, so you always need to be mindful of what data you store (users will delete and down-rate your app if it uses too much storage space!).
+And storing excessive amounts of data will have a performance penalty, which will make your app feel sluggish.
+Please also note that when you submit an application to the FireFox OS marketplace, reviewers will ask you why you need unlimited storage space - if you can't justify why, your application will be rejected.

 The part of the code from *model.js* that is shown below is responsible for opening the connection and creating the storage.